-Our responsibility is to issue an independent reasonable assurance report on the Annual Corporate Governance Report based on the work performed by us.
+Our responsibility is to issue an independent reasonable assurance report on the Annual Corporate Governance Report based on the work performed by us and in the evidence we have obtained.

-We have carried out our reasonable assurance work in accordance with the requirements established by the International Standard on Assurance Engagements (ISAE) 3000 revised, "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" issued by the International Auditing and Assurance Standards Board (IAASB) of the International Federation of Accountants (IFAC).
+We have carried out our reasonable assurance work in accordance with the requirements established by the International Standard on Assurance Engagements (ISAE) 3000 revised, "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" issued by the International Auditing and Assurance Standards Board (IAASB) of the International Federation of Accountants (IFAC) as agreed with ENAGAS' Group on September 30, 2021.

 Reasonable assurance work includes comprehension of the Annual Corporate Governance Report contained in the financial statements; risk evaluation regarding possible material errors within it; tests and evaluations on design and the use of any other procedures we considered necessary.
-We consider that our audit provides a reasonable basis for our opinion.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a reasonable basis for our opinion.